-When I came to the intersection, some Bajaj was stopped again.
+When I came to the intersection, some Bajaj were stopped again.
 There are many taxis called Bajaj on the streets of Jakarta.
 Although the city's transportation network such as buses seems to be well developed, locals still take Bajaj on and off.

 Each man stood beside Bajaj, both staring at me as I walked carefreely.
 Still, both men never spoke to me.
 Foreign tourists didn't seem to be recognized as customers.
 Maybe they don't like letting guests who don't speak their language on board.